sheidheda/movie-recommender/README.md

 Open your web browser and go to http://localhost:8501 to access the movie recommender system.

 ## Usage
--**Select a Movie:** Choose a movie from the dropdown list.
+- **Select a Movie:** Choose a movie from the dropdown list.
--**Get Recommendations:** Click the "Show Recommendation" button to view top 5 recommended movies based on your selection.
+- **Get Recommendations:** Click the "Show Recommendation" button to view top 5 recommended movies based on your selection.
--**View Details:** Movie titles and poster images will be displayed for the recommended movies.
+- **View Details:** Movie titles and poster images will be displayed for the recommended movies.

 ## Contributing
 Contributions are welcome!
 If you have any suggestions, feature requests, or want to report issues, please open an issue or submit a pull request.